projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       $ unxz uos.img.xz

 #.
-Deploy the UOS kernel modules to UOS virtual disk image (note: you'll need to use
-   the same **iot-lts2018** image version number noted in step 1 above):
+Deploy the UOS kernel modules to the UOS virtual disk image (note that you'll need to use the same **iot-lts2018** image version number noted in Step 1 above):

    .. code-block:: none